Cairi-S/tom-poulson/README.md

 ADDITIONAL TESTING

 In addition to Google Google Chromes [DevTools](https://developers.google.com/web/tools/chrome-devtools) I used the [Lighthouse](https://developers.google.com/web/tools/lighthouse) feature to check the capabilities of the website.
-At present all desktop scores are above **X** and mobile scores are above **Y** with the aim of improving upon these over time.
+At present all desktop scores are above 90 and mobile scores are above **Y** with the aim of improving upon these over time.

 **Bugs**

 - White band at the bottom of mobile devices on Ensemble page.

 Solution: changing the chosen images from landscape images to portrait images.
 Changing position of contact button on this page between desktop and mobile devices.

+- Form not taking you to valid submit page, with the understanding that for MS1 it forms are not required to be fully functional.

+Solution: re-reading Code Institute lesson on forms and updating code to include method and post attributes.

 ## DEPLOYMENT ##